Updated 16 September 2020.

 If nothing else, work your database – it is sacred.
 Make sure you keep an up-to-date database of customers, suppliers and prospects.
 Being organised with your database enables you to keep track of correspondence with current customers, keep in touch with potential prospects and take responsibility for potential leads.
 Don’t miss out on opportunities to make your business grow further by simply not monitoring and maintaining your database.
 This is all about you and your brand ‘being seen’.
 Referrals or third party endorsements are usually spontaneous, objective, honest and importantly free!

 4. Motivate yourself and your staff

 Engage with your team on a regular basis, once a week for longer meetings and daily for a few minutes to keep the communication channels open at all times.
-This means everyone in the team should have a clear view of priorities and you can track quality, morale, customer service and get to tremors before they become volcano eruptions.
-It also reveals the need to assist each other and pull together when resources are maxed.
+This means everyone in the team should have a clear view of priorities and you can track quality, morale, customer service and calm tremors before they become volcanic eruptions.
+Connecting with your team is important now more than ever with the rise of remote working.

 5. Be recognisable as a brand

 Ensure your collateral, your logo, brochures, website and any other additional marketing material is conveying the correct message.
 A strong brand is vital in order for customers to identify and distinguish your business.
 So if you lay your collateral out on the table it should look uniform and from the same family.
 Use the positives in your business to create a strong image that is instantly recognisable, will engage customers and draw people back to you for more.

 In today’s world a website is your window to the world.
 It plays a vital part in any business.
 Ensure your website immediately gives the visitor a clear overview of the company and the services you offer – tell it how it is – target the people you want to do business with.
 Use the website to communicate to visitors and ensure regular updates are made to the website to encourage visitors to stick around.